chad-g-adams/chad-g-adams-hugo/content/post/code/customizing-hugo-theme.md

 Fortunately Hugo has a general convention for [overriding themes][Hugo Customizing].
 Hugo lets you supplement or override any template or static file (which includes stuff like CSS, etc).
 Hence when you customize a theme, you don't edit the theme's files directly.
 Rather, you supply your own versions of those files, which then take precendence over that of the theme.

-One simple example is for the favicon.
+One simple example is the favicon.
 I simply dropped my custom icon into

 	static/favicon.png